ethereum/ethereum-org-website/src/content/developers/tutorials/run-light-node-geth/index.md

 ## Enable the HTTP-RPC server {#enable-the-http-rpc-server}

-Enabling the HTTP-RPC server allows connections to Ethereum from other software.
-Such software may include wallets, browser extensions, or custom software libraries.
+Enabling the HTTP-RPC server lets you connect your Ethereum node to other software like wallets, browser extensions, or custom software libraries.

-The HTTP-RPC server can be enabled by running the following command when to launch Geth:
+You can enable the HTTP-RPC server by running the following command when launching Geth:
 ```
 geth --syncmode light --http
 ```